natyeo/Bank_tech_test/README.md

  ```

  ### My approach
-- Structured code into two classes: one to handle inflows and outflows and one to handle printing the account statement to ensure cohesion
+- I structured my code into two classes: one to handle the account balance and another to handle the account statement.
+This was done to ensure as high cohesion as possible.
+-
+- I kept formatting of time and amounts in private methods to enhance ease of change and keep my code DRY